Hot Seat Report

 - Tracy Dildy (Chicago State)

 - Chicago State is a tough job.
 Chicago is a talent-rich city but the Cougars have a hard time getting the top tier players to stay home.
 Couple that with the fact that the program is the furthest east of any WAC school and often have to travel long distances for road games – road games that have overwhelmingly been losses over the last 10+ years.
 Dildy is a Chicago guy, something that CSU needs, but season after season of losses and last/near-last place finishes will eventually lead to a coaching change.
-However, last summer Dildy was named interim athletic director at Chicago State, which shows some commitment from the school to the coach and ultimately keeps his job safe.
+However, Dildy is currently the interim athletic director at Chicago State, which shows some commitment from the school to the coach and ultimately keeps his job safe.
 Firing Dildy would mean opening up two huge positions within the CSU athletic department.
+But the fact remains… the Cougars stink.